bkielbasa/developer20/content/post/i-want-to-learn-go/index.md

 ## Fundamentals

-* [The Go tour](https://tour.golang.org/welcome/1) - IMO the absolutely mast do.
+* [The Go tour](https://tour.golang.org/welcome/1) - IMO the absolutely must do.
 You can try Go without installing it.
 You'll learn some basic syntax and concepts step by step,
 * [Go by example](https://gobyexample.com/) - if you're confused how to use a certain part of the language it's possible you'll find an example of it on this page.
 Extremely usefull.
 * https://golangnews.org/ and http://www.go-gazette.com/ newsletters - it's a great source of good quality materials related to Go,
 * [50 Shades of Go: Traps, Gotchas, and Common Mistakes for New Golang Devs](https://devs.cloudimmunity.com/gotchas-and-common-mistakes-in-go-golang/) - a list of "gotchas" in Go.
 It's a long list and there's now way you'll remember everything but it's a good reference for future.